Umesh-Nayak/Umesh-Nayak/README.md

 Data Analyst
 ------------

 I am a dynamic individual with a passion for learning and a diverse set of skills.
 With a background in civil engineering, I excel at problem-solving and critical thinking.
-I am also deeply interested in analytics and have been actively expanding my expertise in tools like Excel, Sql,Python, Tableau and Power BI.
+I am also deeply interested in analytics and have been actively expanding my expertise in tools like Excel, Sql, Python, Tableau and Power BI.
 With the recent completion of a data analytics course, I am equipped with the latest techniques and methodologies.
 Being a lifelong learner, I am always seeking opportunities to grow and improve.
 My multidimensional skill set and enthusiasm for continuous development make me a valuable asset in any project or role I take on.

 * 🌍  I'm based in India
 * 🖥️  See my portfolio at [Umesh Nayak](http://www.datascienceportfol.io/umeshnayak)